JOIN OUR TEAM

 - Issue billing request notices, refund requests, liens, and releases from tax liability obligations

 - Identify individuals who are delinquent on submitting tax returns and payments

 - Learn more about the various roles in the Department’s Tax Management Division, which includes Compliance Bureau, Operations Bureau, and Collections Bureau

-Location: Interns will train for a minimum of two weeks (80 hours) at the Hoover State Office Building, located on the State Capitol Complex in Des Moines.
+Location: Interns may be required to attend onboarding and initial training at the Hoover State Office Building, located on the State Capitol Complex in Des Moines.
 Following the training period, remote work is an option if specific qualifications are met.

 ABOUT THE DEPARTMENT

 The mission of the Iowa Department of Revenue is to serve Iowans and support state government by collecting all taxes required by law, but no more.